Lorraine Hunt Lieberson: Life

 One of four children, Lorraine Hunt was born to parents who were both involved with opera in the San Francisco Bay Area.
 Her mother, Marcia, was a contralto and music teacher and her father, Randolph, taught music in high school and college.
-She performed as a child in Engelbert Humperdinck's Hänsel & Gretel, as a gingerbread boy.
+She performed as a child in Engelbert Humperdinck's Hänsel & Gretel, as a gingerbread child.
 She returned to opera after taking part in a charity performance of the same work at a prison, this time taking Hänsel's role.
-After this performance, she auditioned for the Met, at age 29.
+After this performance, she auditioned for the Met, at the age of 29.
+She converted to Buddhism.

 While rehearsing in his opera Ashoka's Dream at Santa Fe in 1997, she met composer Peter Lieberson.
 She married him two years later, changing her name to Lorraine Hunt Lieberson.
 Peter Lieberson's song cycles Rilke Songs and Neruda Songs, both available on CD, were composed especially for his wife.

-Hunt Lieberson died from breast cancer in Santa Fe, New Mexico on July 3, 2006, at the age of 52.
+Hunt Lieberson died from breast cancer in Santa Fe, New Mexico, on July 3, 2006, at the age of 52.
 Only a few years previously, she had nursed her sister through her final illness with the same disease.
 Her husband fell victim to cancer too, falling ill in 2007 and dying in April 2011.